progsource/maddy/README.md

 There are different possibilities:

 * [Create a GitHub issue](https://github.com/progsource/maddy/issues/new)
-* Create a pull request with an own branch (don't forget to put yourself in the AUTHORS file)
+* Create a pull request with an own branch

 Please also read [CONTRIBUTING.md](CONTRIBUTING.md).